nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your PetCode app.

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note that the app contains some sample data and the pet images are unchangeable in the current version of PetCode. <br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press ENTER to execute it. e.g. typing **`help`** and pressing ENTER will